 You can create substitute Training Requirements using the same process as other Training Requirements with the addition of having the Is A Substitute Training Requirement checkbox selected.

 A substitute Training Requirement is a lightweight Training Requirement used only for substitute purposes.
-Note that substitute Training Requirements differ from primary Training Requirements in the following ways:
+Substitute requirements differ from primary requirements in the following ways:

 • While recurrence is respected for primary Training Requirements with substitution rules, substitute Training Requirements cannot have values in recurrence-related fields.